The role of exchangeability in causal inference: Discussion

 \section{Discussion}

-We have attempted to demonstrate that the Bayesian notion of exchangeability can indeed serve as a causal model, as was originally suggested by \citet{lindley:1981}.
-That exchangeability can be formulated as an ignorability assumption, and that that marginal causal contrasts can be naturally defined in terms of limits of posterior predictive expectations for further, yet unobserved, exchangeable individuals, has not been appreciated in the causal inference literature.
+We have demonstrated that the notion of exchangeability as a probabilistic symmetry property can indeed serve as as a basis of a causal model, as was originally suggested by \citet{lindley:1981}.
+That exchangeability can be formulated as an ignorability assumption, and that marginal causal contrasts can be naturally defined in terms of limits of posterior predictive expectations for further, yet unobserved, exchangeable individuals, has not been appreciated in the causal inference literature.
 We do not claim that the interpretation of exchangeability as a causal model would have important practical advantages over alternative causal models; the preference for a particular causal model as the notational system is largely a matter of taste and convention.
 In particular, the identifying conditions required for inferences were equivalent to corresponding conditions stated in terms of potential outcomes.
-However, the proposed framework links causality more closely to model parameters, and does enable more natural incorporation of causal reasoning into the fully probabilistic Bayesian framework, in the sense that no concepts external to de Finetti's system are necessary.
+However, the proposed framework links causality more closely to model parameters and does enable a more natural incorporation of causal reasoning into the fully probabilistic Bayesian framework, in the sense that no concepts external to de Finetti's system are necessary.